krypros/TG-INT/README.md

 # TG-INT

-This is code and datasets for BERT-INT
+This is code and datasets for TG-INT

 ## Installation